Skip to content

 Segmentation matters more than copy

-The biggest revenue lever in email isn’t the copy — it’s who gets the email.
+The biggest revenue lever in email isn’t the copy.
+It’s who gets the email.
 Build segments for:

 • New subscribers (pre-purchase)